The International Investigations Review: Portugal

 Portugal has ratified numerous international instruments – bilateral and multilateral – that simplify the cooperation between states.

 Being part of the Community of Portuguese-Speaking Countries, Portugal also participates in several conventions that ease the cooperation between those countries.
-These conventions cover specific terms for extradition, mutual assistance in criminal matters, and transfer of sentenced persons.
+These conventions cover specific terms for extradition, mutual assistance in criminal matters and the transfer of sentenced persons.

 Alongside international and European instruments, multiple national instruments have been approved to ensure international cooperation.
 The International Judicial Cooperation Law in Criminal Matters (Law No. 144/99, of 31 August) is the most relevant instrument, because it establishes a comprehensive regime concerning extradition, transfer of criminal procedures, enforcement of criminal judgments, transfer of sentenced persons, supervision of conditionally sentenced or conditionally released offenders and mutual assistance in criminal matters.